-Selling every last ticket is both a goal and a top stressor for event organizers.
-If you’ve already tried every promotional tactic in your playbook, it’s time to get clever.
-Here are some creative event promotion ideas to help send your ticket sales skyrocketing.
+Selling as many tickets as possible is both a goal and a top stressor for event organizers.
+If you’ve already deployed all the promotional tactics in your playbook, consider some new ways of getting to “sold out.”
+Here are 30 creative event promotion ideas to help skyrocket your ticket sales.

 1. Take advantage of event discovery sites

 Eventbrite research shows that over half of urban event-goers look to neighborhood guides for things to do.
 Reach them by making your event more discoverable on Eventbrite.
 Our promotional channels highlight high-quality, unique events around the world to put them in front of interested audiences.
 Check out the Ultimate Marketing Guide to see how you can get discovered.